HL7/US-Core-STU3/pages/_includes/us-core-condition-intro.md

 1.  a status of the problem
 1.  a verification status
+1.  a category
 1.  a code that identifies the problem
 1.  a patient

 **Profile specific implementation guidance:**

-* The US Core Condition Category Codes support the separate concepts of problems and health concerns so API consumers can separate health concerns and problems.
+* The [US Core Condition Category Codes] support the separate concepts of problems and health concerns so API consumers can separate health concerns and problems.
 However this is not mandatory for 2015 certification
 * The 2015 Certification rule requires the use of SNOMED CT for problem list entries.
 Following the rules for [extensible] binding to coded data types, ICD or other local codes can be used as translations to or in addition to SNOMED CT.

 #### Examples